 The Kentucky State Police is the statewide law enforcement agency of the Commonwealth.
 The State Police was established in 1948.
 State Troopers are assigned to 16 regional posts and Commercial Vehicle Enforcement officers are assigned to 6 regions.
 The Department is responsible for the enforcement of criminal and traffic laws, along with white-collar crime, organized crime, electronic crime, racketeering, and drug-related crime.
 The State Police also provide protection for the Governor, Lieutenant Governor, their families, and property.
-The current organization is comprised of four offices: Commissioner's, Administrative Services, Operations, and Technical Services.
+Under the current reorganization that went into effect on December 1, 2019, the Kentucky State Police is comprised of four offices: Commissioner's, Administrative Services, Operations, and Technical Services.